-She has shared her work and insights with senior government, military, industry leaders and academic experts at Wilton Park, the Munich Security Conference, Oxford University, Harvard’s Berkman Klein Center, the Hedayah Centre, NATO’s ARRC and the Lawrence Livermore National Laboratory.
+She has shared her work and insights with senior government, military, industry leaders and academic experts at Wilton Park, the Munich Security Conference, Oxford University, Harvard’s Berkman Klein Center, the Hedayah Centre, and the Lawrence Livermore National Laboratory.

-Alicia’s work has been featured in the Foreign Policy, National Interest, Le Soir, VICE, CBC, Forbes, and The Strategy Bridge, and she has co-authored numerous academic papers and chapters related to propaganda including on: Strategic Leaking, Propaganda and Journalism; Participatory Propaganda; and Clicktavism.
+Alicia’s work has been featured in the Foreign Policy, National Interest, Le Soir, VICE, CBC, Forbes, and The Strategy Bridge, and she has co-authored numerous academic papers and chapters related to propaganda.